akumaran18/assignment-0/README.md

-# Example: Dataframe Operations with Pandas and Numpy
+# Example: Dataframe operations with pandas and numpy

 ## Overview
 ![](./all-member-avg-bg.png)